-For warranty coverage, this product must be purchased from an authorized Ford Power Equipment dealer and the warranty only extends to the original purchaser.
+For warranty coverage, this product must be purchased from an authorized Pulsar Products Inc. dealer and the warranty only extends to the original purchaser in the United States, Canada, or Mexico.
 Refurbished, used, demonstration, or floor models are not covered by this warranty.
 Products purchased from on-line auction websites, such as ebay, are not covered under this warranty.
 Products used for commercial use are not covered under this warranty.